This is the most unique granola recipe I’ve ever tried. It’s crunchy and lemony and sweet.

 1 teaspoon vanilla extract

-Preheat the oven to 300.
+Preheat the oven to 300 degrees.
 In a bowl, combine the quinoa, oats, almonds, sesame seeds, and poppy seeds.

 Place the coconut oil and honey in a small saucepan and heat slowly until both are melted together.
 (If your kitchen is really hot, and the coconut oil is already liquid, you can skip this step!)
 Add to the grain and seed mix, and toss to combine.